vNaonLu/leetcode-daily/README.md

 ## Getting Started
-See [Status](#status) to check the recent solution resolution status, including the historical statistics and the recent submissions.
+See [Activity](#activity) to check the recent solution resolution status, including the historical statistics and the recent submissions.
 All solutions are stored in `src` and more information can be found at [Find Solution](#finding-solution).
 See [Installation](#installation) if you are interested in how to build the project or want to add some testcases for some solutions.

-## Status
+## Activity
 <div style="min-height: 186px;height: 186px;width: min-content;padding-top: 1rem;padding-bottom: 0.75rem;background-color: #404040;border-radius: 0.5rem">
    <div style="diplay: flex; flex-direction: row; font-weight: 500; padding-left: 13px; padding-right: 13px">
        <span style="color: #eff2f699;">Solved </span>